Fenagh, County Leitrim: Rail transport

-The Fenagh railway station opened on 24 October 1887 and closed on 1 April 1959.
-It was part of the narrow-gauge Cavan and Leitrim Railway from Belturbet to Dromod with a line to Arigna from Ballinamore.
+Fenagh railway station opened on 24 October 1887 and closed on 1 April 1959.
+It was part of the narrow-gauge Cavan and Leitrim Railway from Belturbet to Dromod, with a line to Arigna from Ballinamore.

 Fenagh Abbey

 At Fenagh, two church ruins stand on the site of an earlier monastery founded by St. Caillin in the 6th century.
 The main ruins of the Gothic church have (among other features) an east window of unusual design and a relief-carved 17th-century penal cross.
 A number of standing stones in the vicinity represent the petrified bodies of druids who tried to expel St. Caillin from Fenagh.
 There are a number of other prehistoric remains located in or near the village.
 A portal tomb at the north of the village is said to be the burial place of King Conall Gulban.
 19 Gaelic kings are said to be buried in the graveyard.
 There was also a divinity school at Fenagh.
 It is believed that community life continued until 1652, when Cromwellian soldiers sacked it.
 It was damaged by cannon fire during the Williamite wars in 1690, and the last service was said in 1729.
 The site is on the northern shore of Fenagh Lough.